 Verdict

 From this unbiased comparison, IPL leads while the epilator follows.
-It is fast, painless, and can result in permanent hairlessness that is almost impossible with an epilator.
+It is fast, nearly painless, and can result in long-lasting hairlessness that is almost impossible with an epilator.
 No wonder many consider it the future and present of hair removal.

 Which IPL Device Should You Buy?

-While a couple of brands produce IPL devices, it is better to purchase one that is FDA-approved.
-The approval means that relevant bodies have examined the device and found it safe.
+While a couple of brands produce IPL devices, it is better to purchase one that is FDA-cleared.
+FDA-cleared means that relevant bodies have examined the device and found it safe.

-One FDA-approved IPL device is Ulike IPL Hair Removal Handset .
-The design is apt, allowing you to remove unwanted hairs from any part of your body.
-Below are some of the benefits of this device.
+One FDA-cleared IPL device is the Ulike IPL Hair Removal Handset.
+Its design is appropriate for removing unwanted hair from any part of your body.
+Below are some of its benefits.

 Benefits of Ulike Sapphire IPL Hair Removal Handset

-• As an FDA-approved handset, you have no peace of mind about its quality and safety.
+As an FDA-cleared handset, you have no peace of mind about its quality and safety.

-• Compared to other IPL devices also approved by FDA, this product doesn’t stretch the pocket.
+Compared to other IPL devices also cleared by the FDA, this product doesn’t stretch the pocket.

 Bottom Line

 Epilation isn’t outdated, but IPL is the current king of hair removal.
-Though not 100%, it does the job with little or no discomfort, and the price is worth it when one considers its long-term effect.
+Though not 100%, it does the job with little or no discomfort, and the price is worth considering its long-term effect.